Help your child stay healthy by combatting the "lazy days of summer" with good nutrition and exercise.

 Tips for healthy eating

-Kristin Morrow, RD, LDN, CDE, a nutritionist with Doylestown Health Nutrition Counseling, offers the following tips and a quick recipe idea:
+Kristin Morrow, RD, LDN, CDE, a nutritionist with Doylestown Health's Nutrition Services, offers the following tips and a quick recipe idea:

 - Take kids to a weekly farmer's market or a pick-your-own fruit or veggies farm so they can choose their own fruits and veggies at their ripest.There's nothing like picking a fresh cherry tomato, a snappy green bean, or crunchy apple right from the source and tasting it on the spot.